microsoft/planetary-computer-tasks/docs/developing.md

 ```

 This will start Azurite, a PgSTAC database, the Azure Functions server, a local executor for testing, and a stac-fastapi
 to inspect ingest results.

-You can access the STAC API at http://localhost:8089/
+You can access the STAC API at http://localhost:8510/stac and a stac-browser of the API at http://localhost:8510/browser

 ## Testing